nokkty/jst-actions-demos/Word-Prompts.md

 5. Testing with Different Compiler Versions
 Problem Statement: Design a GitHub Actions workflow to test your C/C++ application with different compiler versions.
 The workflow should build and run tests using GCC versions 7, 8, and 9, as well as Clang versions 7 and 8.
 Use a matrix strategy to run the tests in parallel across these compiler versions.

+6. Create a CI/CD workflow file that will:
+Trigger on push and pull requests to main branch, as well as a manual trigger Run on linux version v2.321.0
+Install and run npm tests and builds
+Deploy to dev, staging, and prod in sequence
+Uses an api key for the deployment environments